-A national study about street harassment is critically needed to bring attention to the issue and to help improve prevention efforts.
+This national street harassment study is critically needed to bring attention to the issue and to help improve prevention efforts.

 The right to walk down the street safely at any time of day or night is one that girls and women around the world are routinely denied, as are many men in the LGBQT community.